A-c0rN/OPEN-DEC/README.md

 OPEN-DEC is a open-source EAS encoder and decoder!

 # Install
-Simply download this repository, unzip it to somewhere, and run one of the .bat files!
+Simply download this repository, unzip the .7z file to somewhere, and run one of the .bat files!